Multi-zone deployment

 Google Distributed Cloud (GDC) air-gapped provides deployment capabilities to ensure high availability and disaster recovery.
 This functionality is referred to as Multi-zone on this page.

 Multi-zone lets you run disconnected, mission critical workloads on GDC by delivering hyperscale, cloud-like high availability (HA) and disaster recovery (DR) capabilities as-a-service.
 GDC provides managed and infrastructure services that are resilient to local failures.
-Because Multi-zone is preview functionality in GDC air-gapped 1.13, it is only enabled for a subset of services, and can be leveraged by using the provided APIs as stated in the corresponding documentation for those services.
+Multi-zone is only enabled for a subset of services, and can be leveraged by using the provided APIs as stated in the corresponding documentation for those services.

 The following resources can be managed on the new global API that spans across all zones in GDC air-gapped 1.13:

 GDC Multi-zone provides global resource management capabilities to simplify managing resources across GDC zones.
-Multi-zone provides a comprehensive view of select GDC resources and services that are supported for it in the Preview release across zones.
+Multi-zone provides a comprehensive view of select GDC resources and services that are supported for it across zones.

 Multi-zone provides you with the continuity of control plane services, which helps with your disaster recovery goals.
 This means that in case of a zonal disaster, critical functionality required to recover an organization and its associated services will already be present at the secondary zone.